FractalZeroShadow/The-CoRE-Codex/THEORY/The_Soul.md

 Your ego panics.
 It feels itself thinning out, being pulled apart, disappearing.
 Why?
 Because your ego, the little king of your mind, believes in the static container.
 It thinks you are a finite amount of "self" poured into a fixed jar.
 To the ego, stretching can only mean dilution.
 It means less substance.
 It is a step towards nothingness.

 This is the core fear that keeps you trapped.
-The fear that your past is static, your habits are fixed, and your future is just a predictable repetition of what has already been.
-It is the fear of the stretch.
+The fear coming from the belief that your past is static, your habits are fixed, and your future is just a predictable repetition of what has already been.
+The stretch is challenging all of these beliefs.

 ## 2. Dethronement, Not Death